Physik-Institut-UZH/grafana/README.md

 # Notes From Ale
 This is a special version of Grafana with added the plugin made by Fred.
+This plugin is not recommended, see below, but wanted by users.
-If you want to update version of Grafana in the SC and keep this idiotic plugin then do the following:
+If you want to update version of Grafana in the SC and keep this plugin then do the following:

 ```bash
 # add the original grafana as remote